ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 // Getting the context state.
 const contextState = watchdog.state;

-// The `error` event is fired when the context watchdog catches the context-related error.
+// The `error` event is fired when the context watchdog catches a context-related error.
+// Note that errors fired by items are not delegated to `ContextWatchdog#event:error`.
+// See also `ContextWatchdog#event:itemError`.
-// Note that the item errors are not re-fired in the `ContextWatchdog#error`. watchdog.on( 'error', ( evt, { error } ) => {
+watchdog.on( 'error', ( evt, { error } ) => {
 	console.log( 'The context crashed.' );
 } );

-// The `restarted` event is fired when the context is set back to the `ready` state (after it was in `error` state).
+// The `restart` event is fired when the context is set back to the `ready` state (after it was in `error` state).
 // Similarly, this event is not thrown for internal item restarts. watchdog.on( 'restart', () => {
 	console.log( 'The context has been restarted.' );
 } );

-// The `itemError` event is fired when an error occurred in one of the added items watchdog.on( 'itemError', ( evt, { error, itemId } ) => {
+// The `itemError` event is fired when an error occurred in one of the added items. watchdog.on( 'itemError', ( evt, { error, itemId } ) => {
 	console.log( `An error occurred in an item with the '${ itemId }' id.` );
 } );

-// The `itemRestarted` event is fired when the item is set back to the `ready` state (after it was in `error` state). watchdog.on( 'itemRestart', ( evt, { itemId } ) => {
+// The `itemRestart` event is fired when an item is set back to the `ready` state (after it was in `error` state). watchdog.on( 'itemRestart', ( evt, { itemId } ) => {
 	console.log( 'An item with with the '${ itemId }' id has been restarted.' );
 } );